Trump jokingly threatens to fire Price if health vote fails | New Country 923

 Each U.S. president serves as honorary president of the Boy Scouts of America, and the organization said in a statement that it does not promote any political candidate or philosophy.

 Trump said that 10 members of his Cabinet were Scouts, including Vice President Mike Pence.
-The president introduced to the stage Interior Secretary Ryan Zinke, a former Scout who dressed in uniform, Energy Secretary Rick Perry and Price.
+The president introduced to the stage Interior Secretary Ryan Zinke, a former Scout who dressed in uniform, and also brought out Energy Secretary Rick Perry and Price.

 “Tonight we put aside all of the policy fights in Washington, D.C., you’ve been hearing about with the fake news and all that,” he said.